freenet/freenet-core/docs/src/dev-guide.md

 ## Installation

 Development for Locutus requires setting initial dependencies.
-Currently, the following dependencies are necessary:
+You'll need the following:

 - A [Rust](https://www.rust-lang.org/tools/install) installation, along with [Cargo](https://doc.rust-lang.org/cargo/), the Rust package manager.

-      🛈 Currently, contract development is only supported in Rust.
+      🛈 Only Rust is supported for contract development, but we'll support more languages like [AssemblyScript](https://www.assemblyscript.org/) in the future.

 - Locutus development tools and node.